Big Pine Paiute Tribe of the Owens Valley

 The Big Pine Band of Owens Valley Paiute Shoshone Indians of the Big Pine Reservation are a federally recognized tribe of Mono and Timbisha Indians in California.

 The Big Pine Reservation is located 18 mi from Bishop, at the eastern base of the Sierra Nevada.
 The tribal headquarters is in Big Pine, California.

-The tribe has 462 enrolled members.
+The tribe has 462 enrolled citizens.
 As of the 2010 Census the reservation had a population of 499.